TheRealDjElite/TheRealDjElite/README.md

 🧠 Promethean mind in a practical world.
 I build with structure, clarity, and creative intent.

-🎯 **Extensive experience in data, quality assurance, and compliance.** Skilled in eligibility systems, public programs, and supporting remote teams.
-Known for solving problems with a balance of logic and intuition.
-Currently building skills in Python, SQL, and AWS to create tools that improve workflows and decision-making.
+🎯 Experienced in data operations, quality assurance, and regulatory compliance across government and small business environments.
+Skilled in optimizing workflows, supporting remote teams, and resolving complex issues in high-pressure settings.
+Currently expanding my toolkit with Python, SQL, and AWS to build tools that drive efficiency and better decision-making.

 💡 This is my learning space.
 I test ideas, build tools, and document my journey.